 Try it on: If you have the time, or if it is convenient for your schedule stop by a store that carries the headphones you have your eyes on!
 You may like the look and the specs of a pair but they may fit completely wrong, hurt your ears, or just don’t work with your lifestyle.

 Borrow a friend’s: Before I bought my new pair, I asked a friend who owned Air Pods and wore them to the gym.
 I found that I didn’t love love the fit and decided for a different pair.

-Buy During Holidays: Back-to-school sales, Labor Tax Free, Black Friday, Cyber Monday are great times to buy a pair of headphones, normally you can get a small discount or pay no taxes on your purchase!
+Buy during the holidays: Back-to-school sales, Labor Tax Free, Black Friday, or Cyber Monday are great times to buy a pair of headphones.
+Normally you can get a small discount or pay no taxes on your purchase!